 As with slow diaphragmatic breathing, the progressive relaxation technique developed by Jacobson indicates to counteract a physiological reaction typical of the state of anxiety.
 This technique includes specific guidelines on how to control anxiety when we are going through a moment of panic or fear.
 With this method, we will learn to relax our bodies.

 The technique teaches us to focus our attention on the different parts of the body.
-Thus, once our attention is fixed, for example, on our hands, we will have to tighten and loosen the muscles several times to be able to identify the sensations and, most importantly, control them.
+Thus, once our attention is fixed, for example, on our hands.
+We will have to tighten and loosen the muscles several times to be able to identify the sensations to most importantly, control them.
 We will divide the body into sections (head and neck, upper extremities, trunk, and lower extremities) to make it easier for us to work with each part of the body.
 It is essential to practice with all of them.

 Jacobson’s progressive relaxation also requires extensive training.
 Ideally, practice once or twice a day, spending about 25 minutes doing the full exercise.
 Also, we should record the progress made daily and expand the number of places where we are practicing this technique until, finally, we can use it in the face of a real anxiety situation.